kgrep-org/kgrep/README.md

 #### Overview

-This utility is designed to simplify the process of searching and analyzing logs from multiple Kubernetes pods.
+This utility is designed to simplify the process of searching and analyzing logs and resources in Kubernetes.

 #### Prerequisites